dabecart/SensorVisualizer/DesignNotes.md

 A variable has the following fields:

 - `name : str`.
 The variable name.
+A variable cannot be repeated if it came from the source.
+It can be repeated if it came from different sources.
 - `type : type`.
 This type should have a constructor to convert from `string` to that `type`.
 - `value`.
 The last received value.
 - `lastValues : List[]`.
 The last received values.
 It's a FIFO structure.
 Must contain `value` at position 0.